yenjordan/bruins-meet-bruins/README.md

 **Note: You will also need to create/add a new directory/folder under 'server' called 'uploads' - this will be your storage/container for holding uploaded profile images.**

-(Alternatively, you can also open two different terminals if you are using a code editor like VSCode, and then have each terminal be desiginated for the client and server respectivley)
+(Alternatively, you can also open two different terminals if you are using a code editor like VSCode, and then have each terminal be designated for the client and server respectively)

 (Do note that npm could take some time to start the server, and if it does not automatically open up on your browser, then you can manually enter 'http://localhost:3000/' into your browser)